Greco-Roman wrestling: Modern format

 In modern Greco-Roman wrestling, matches are contested over two three-minute halves with the winner being decided by fall, technical superiority or cumulative points across both periods (decision).
 The modern format emphasizes wrestling on the feet instead of mat wrestling (par terre); in contrast to the older format, par terre now only occurs as a result of a takedown/throw or when a wrestler commits an infraction (eg: passivity).

 Before each match, each wrestler's name is called, and the wrestler takes his place at the corner of the mat assigned to his color.
 The referee then calls them to his side at the center of the mat, shakes hands with them, inspects their apparel, and checks for any perspiration, oily or greasy substances, and any other infractions.
 The two wrestlers then greet each other, shake hands, and the referee blows his whistle to start the period.
 Upon conclusion of the match, the referee stands at the center of the mat facing the officials' table.
 Both wrestlers then shake hands, and stand on either side of the referee to await the decision.
-The referee then proclaims the winner by raising the winner's hand with each wrestler then shaking hands with the referee and his opponent's coach.
+The referee then proclaims the winner by raising the winner's hand.
+Each wrestler then shakes hands with the referee and their opponent's coach.